Boye, Alison. n.d. ‘Writing Your Teaching Philosophy Whitepaper’.

 Bruning, Roger H., and Roger H. Bruning.
 2004.
 Cognitive Psychology and Instruction.
 4th ed.
 Upper Saddle River, N.J.: Pearson/Merrill/Prentice Hall.

 Center for Educational Innovation. n.d.
 ‘Writing a Teaching Philosophy’.
-Retrieved (http://cei.umn.edu/support-services/tutorials/writing-teaching-philosophy).
+University of Minnesota. http://cei.umn.edu/support-services/tutorials/writing-teaching-philosophy.

 Fitzmaurice, Marian, and Joseph Coughlan. n.d.
 ‘Teaching Philosophy Statements: A Guideline’.
 Teaching Portfolio Practice in Ireland: A Handbook.